Food Resources for Seniors and At-Risk Populations:

 Senior Shopping Hours

-Several stores in Union City are offering special times for seniors to shop to avoid crowds:
+Several stores in Union City are offering special times for seniors to shop to avoid crowds.
+Call these stores to double check their hours, as they are subject to change:

 Costco: 8:00AM - 9:00AM; Tues, Weds, Thurs